bilalcanustabas/SKY-trendyol-hackathon-2025-kaggle-solution/README.md

 ---

-## Validation & LB Behavior
+## Validation Scheme & LB Behavior

-* Time-consistent joins and **session-grouped** evaluation.
-* Heavier weights on `order/cart` improved LB while preserving click relevance.
-* **Ablations (observed):**

-  1. **Decay features** → consistent gains on short sessions.
-  2. **Category-aware content priors** → help cold-ish items.
-  3. **Session context** (`session_candidate_count`, within-session ratios) → crucial when candidate sets are large.

-> Phase-1 focused on public LB; Phase-2 will introduce stricter offline splits for generalization.
+* **Time Based Validation Split:** There are three unique datetimes in train sessions and test sessions only have one unique datetime, since amount of data for each datetime is a lot and distrubutions similar in terms of other columns we **used last datetime of train sessions as validation group**.

+* **LB Behavior:** LB and validation scores were quite similar for most of our trials.

 ---

 ## Inference Pipeline

-1. Build candidates for the session.
-2. Join user/content/time/session features (all backward-looking).
+1. Join user/content/time/session features (all backward-looking).
-3. Fill missing categoricals → `"unknown"`.
+2. Fill missing categoricals → `"unknown"`.
-4. Predict with CatBoostRanker.
+3. Predict with CatBoostRanker.
-5. Rank within each `session_id` by prediction score.
+4. Rank within each `session_id` by prediction score.

-**Efficiency notes:**
-Polars for feature plumbing; DuckDB CTEs for window features.
-Builders are idempotent for caching and incremental runs.

 ---

 ## Top Features

+* Content's and User's click/search ratios
+* Sitewide search rank of Content
+* Content's total decay score in fashion
+* User tenure and sign-up age
+* Session candidate count
+* Content's rank in session based on click/search, click/fav, click/cart, bayesian rating
+* Content's sitewide ratio avg for 3d/7d (click/search, click/fav, click/cart, click/order)

 ---